funcool/promesa/doc/channels.md

 - **No callbacks**, functions returns promises or blocks.
 - **No take/put limits**; you can attach more than 1024 pending tasks to a channel.
 - **Simplier mental model**, there are no differences between parking and blocking operations.
-- **Analgous performance**; in my own stress tests it has the same performance as core.async.
+- **Analogous performance**; in my own stress tests it has the same performance as core.async.

 There are also some internal differences that you should know: